keepthrifty/keepthrifty.github.io/_posts/2016-04-28-the-big-short.md

 ---
 layout: post
-title: What We All (Hopefully) Learned from 2007 via "The Big Short"
+title: What We All (Hopefully) Learned from 2007 via The Big Short
 date:   2016-04-28 00:00:01 -0500
 author: Chris
 author_email: chris@keepthrifty.com